If you are new to hyperledger Fabric, read our previous blogs on hyperledger fabric.

 - But the result of this transaction is not updated to the ledger at this stage, instead, it is sent back to the client app of ‘A’ as ‘proposal response’.

-- An endorser signature is attached with proposal response.
+- An endorser signature is attached to the proposal response.
 This is to inform that who endorsed that transaction.

-- On receiving proposal response, the client app analyzes the following :
+- On receiving a proposal response, the client app analyzes the following :

 This is accomplished by checking the endorser signatures of each response.